framps/raspiBackupDoc/en/src/backup-config-options.md

 # Backup configuration options

-Most of the call options can also be defined in the configuration file configuration file.
+Most of the invocation options can also be defined in the configuration file configuration file.
 See [Backup options](backup-options.md).

 <div class="table-wrapper-for-options">